Last updated on July 18th, 2021 at 07:13 pm

-Growth at the fictional company Unbelievable Growth, Inc. (UGI) has been so unbelievable that there is now a shortage of financial resources for migrating the last groups of SharePoint users from SharePoint 2010 to SharePoint 2013.
+Growth at the fictional company Unbelievable Growth, Inc., (UGI) has been so unbelievable that there is now a shortage of financial resources.
+Resources are especially tight for migrating the last groups of SharePoint users from SharePoint 2010 to SharePoint 2013.
 Consequently, the CFO instructed IT to continue to support SharePoint 2010 for at least two more quarters.
 Meanwhile, the affected SharePoint users must continue to use SharePoint 2010.
-Someday, currently set for two quarters from now, IT and the users of SharePoint 2010 will be required to migrate to SharePoint 2013.
+Someday, currently set for two quarters from now, IT and the users of SharePoint 2010 will migrate to SharePoint 2013.
 Both IT and the users might need to expend resources to keep the SharePoint 2010 site operational.
-Users who make enhancements to their SharePoint 2010 sites will need to migrate that work to the SharePoint 2013 site, and that might require some rework that would have been unnecessary if the migration had not been deferred.
+Users who make enhancements to their SharePoint 2010 sites will migrate that work to the SharePoint 2013 site.
+Unfortunately, that might require some rework that would have been unnecessary if the migration had not been deferred.

 We can regard as a debt UGI’s decision to defer the SharePoint migration.
 Because it isn’t a financial obligation, we call it a technical debt.
 UGI must retire that technical debt two quarters from now, when they finally execute the migration from SharePoint 2010 to SharePoint 2013.
 We can regard the cost of the final migration as the (metaphorical) principal of the technical debt.
 In the meantime, IT and the users must do some work that might have been unnecessary if they could have performed the migration now.
 We can regard that extra work as the (metaphorical) interest charges on that technical debt.